Clonidine

 Are there any potential side effects?

-Side effects in dogs are not well documented but are generally mild if present.
-Possible side effects include sedation, lethargy, agitation/excitation, aggression, and constipation.
+Other side effects may occur.
+If you notice anything unusual, contact your veterinarian immediately.
 This short-acting medication should stop working within 24 hours, although effects can be longer in pets with liver or kidney disease.

 Are there any risk factors for this medication?